galv-team/galv-frontend/docs/source/DevelopmentGuide.rst

 		* A generic chip component that can be used to display a resource as a single line of text
 	* ``ResourceCreator``
 		* A generic creator component that can be used to create a resource
+  * ``Mapping``
+    * A mapping component that can be used to handle adjusting raw File contents to a supported format
 * Utilities
 	* ``LoadingChip``
 		* A generic loading chip component that can be used to display a loading state